 Amy Reeves Robinson

 Amy believes in tribes of women, and tribes of all types.
-She stays active in her community as a volunteer, advocate, and board member of organizations supporting the arts and family, and say yes to as many good works as time and sanity will allow.
-Amy and her husband, Brent, have three clever children, two fur-baby dogs, and the last little acre of what was once a strawberry farm in Northwest Arkansas.
+She stays connected to her community as a volunteer, advocate, board member, and says yes to as many good works as time and sanity will allow.
+Amy and her husband, Brent, have three clever children, three fur-baby dogs, and live on the the last little acre of a once-upon-a-time strawberry farm in Northwest Arkansas.

 Dr. Loray Mosher